tmhedberg/SimpylFold/README.md

 function/method definitions, and leaves your loops and conditional blocks untouched.
-There's no BS involved: no screwing around with unrelated options (which several of the other plugins do), no choice of algorithms to scratch your head over (because there's only one that's correct); it just works, simply.
+There's no BS involved: no screwing around with unrelated options (which several of the other plugins do), no choice of algorithms to scratch your head over (there's only one that's correct); it just works, simply.

 Installation
 ------------